 - Improving your overall health and lowering your risk of multiple diseases

-- Saving money – smoking is a costly habit
+- Saving money – using tobacco is a costly habit

-- Improving your appearance – smoking gives you bad breath, stains your teeth and causes premature wrinkles
+- Improving your appearance – using tobacco gives you bad breath, stains your teeth and causes premature wrinkles

-- Regain years of your life that could be lost to smoking
+- Regain years of your life that could be lost to using tobacco

 - Stop exposing those you care about to secondhand and third-hand smoke that can cause diseases even in those who don’t smoke themselves